eartvit/mlolet-on-ocp/README.md

 |CNN               | 0.0258|0.0044|8.5224   |0.9451|
 |ResNet            | 0.0751|0.0190|24.6865  |0.8659|

-### RQ3 - How well can MLOLET forecast future trends?
+### RQ3 - How far in time can MLOLET forecast future trends?
 The results are summarized in the below table:

 |Model             | Max Forecast Steps (seconds)|